 When the Indians developed chess they modeled it on their army.
 Each piece represented an arm of the military.
 The pawns were styled on the infantry on the front line.
 Not much changed as the Europeans saw them in a similar light.

 The pawn represented a foot soldier or a common peasant.
 For this reason the pawns line up on the front line.
 It only marches forward, is used to hold the line and like cannon fodder is often sacrificed for a higher purpose.
-The Europeans gave it a gee up by allowing 2 squares on the first move to speed up the game.
+The Europeans quickened it by allowing 2 squares on the first move to speed up the game.

 Maybe promotion represents the little guy's dream to a tee.
 Work hard, fight like a tiger, survive the odds and maybe you can move up in the world.

-Some people say the knight ended up with this move because the knight starts between a rook and a bishop.
-It moves one square like a rook and continues in the same direction one square like a bishop.
+Some people say the Knight ended up with this move because the Knight starts between a Rook and a Bishop.
+It moves one square orthogonally like a Rook and continues one square diagonally like a Bishop.

 This piece originally began life as a symbol of the elephants in the Indian army.
 It's original movement was 2 squares diagonally in any direction.
 It was a piece of only moderate power.

 The Europeans also wanted to speed the game up as they found it laboriously slow.
-The bishop was one of a number of pieces to see it's powers increase and it now had unlimited range on the diagonals.
+The Bishop was one of a number of pieces to see it's powers increase, gaining unlimited range on the diagonals.

 The Persian chariot resembled a small mobile castle due to the stonework on its sides.
 When chess came to Europe, the Europeans took this to be a castle or tower of some kind.

-The king was the king right from the start.
-Neither has the king's movement changed.
-In variants such as Chinese Chess and others from South East Asia, the piece became a General.
+The King was the King right from the start.
+Neither has the King's movement changed.
+In variants such as Chinese Chess and others from South East Asia, the piece is a General.